ContaAzul/docker-lucy/README.md

 # docker-lucy
-Base image for the machine learning algorithms using scikit-learn
+Base image for the machine learning algorithms using python3 and scikit-learn